matt-dray/faxcrayon/README.md

 It hosts recreations and corruptions of artists' visions, plus occasional original pieces.
 All are made exclusively with the R programming language.

+Source code for most of these can be found in the repo [matt-dray/viz-recreation](https://github.com/matt-dray/viz-recreation) or on [rostrum.blog](https://www.rostrum.blog/).

 The cards on the webpage were created using [the {bs4cards} package](https://bs4cards.djnavarro.net/articles/introduction.html) by [Danielle Navarro](https://djnavarro.net/).